Schalasoft/HRA/README.md

 Human Resource Personnel
 - Can view all employee information except other Human Resource Personnel, unless they report to them
 - Can view Human Resource Personnel information that report to them

+Setup
+1) A valid connection string must be provided, please see:

+XXX_ENTER A VALID CONNECTION STRING_XXX